Updated: 2nd December 2021

 A charging order effectively attaches the debt to an asset of the company, generally land or buildings, but it gives the creditor no rights to sell it.
 It works in a similar way to a mortgage, the idea being that when the asset is sold, your creditor receives their money.

-This is an official written request for payment of the debt.
-You have 21 days to pay in full or come to an arrangement to pay in installments, but a stat demand issued against a company cannot be set aside (challenged).
+A Statutory Demand is an official written request for payment of the debt.
+You have 21 days to pay in full or come to an arrangement to pay in instalments, but a stat demand issued against a company cannot be set aside (challenged).
 Instead, you can apply to stop your creditors from winding up your company.

-If you don’t respond to the stat demand, your creditor is able to petition to wind up the company, which would effectively close down the business and all assets would be liquidated.
+If you don’t respond to the statutory demand, your creditor is able to petition to wind up the company, which would effectively close down the business and all assets would be liquidated.

 A specific format must be used for the statutory demand, detailing why it has been sent, when the payment is due, and the consequences of failing to pay.
 It should also contain the name, address and telephone number of an individual who can be contacted in connection with the debt.

 Your creditor is able to petition for the company’s winding up if an undisputed debt is over £750, and all other avenues of collection have been exhausted.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 Once the 21-day period associated with the statutory demand has passed, non-payment becomes official proof that the debt exists.

 When a winding up petition is filed at court, the creditor places a notice in the Gazette.
 The public nature of this advert usually leads to action by the bank, which involves freezing the company’s accounts in an effort to safeguard their money.

 A winding up order is generally granted by the court at the subsequent hearing, unless there is compelling evidence against it.
-A liquidator is then appointed to realise all business assets, and the company is struck off the register at Companies House.
+A liquidator is then appointed to realise all business assets, and the company is struck off the register at Companies House by way of compulsory liquidation.

-Begbies Traynor has 37 offices around the country.
-Call our team for a same-day consultation, and discuss your needs with a licensed insolvency expert.
+Begbies Traynor has 80 offices around the country.
+Call our team for a same-day consultation, and discuss your situation with a licensed insolvency practitioner.